microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/README.md

             cd .\scenarios\openai_on_custom_dataset\ingest\
             python .\search-indexer.py

     *   Optional Manual Approach.
 If you prefer to not use the python/automated approach above, the below steps can be followed without automation script.
         To configure Azure Search, please follow the steps below

         - In the storage container, that is created as part of the template in step 1, create a blob container.
-        - Upload the data files in the ./data-files folder in this folder to the blob container using Azure Portal UI.
+        - Extract the data files in the .scenarios/data/data-files.zip folder and update this folder to the blob container using Azure Portal UI.
+The data-files.zip contains the Azure ML sample pdf document chunked as individual files per page.
         - Import data in Azure Search as shown below.
 Choose the blob container and provide the blob-folder name in to continue.

             ![](../../documents/media/search1.png)